Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Experiments

+\textbf{Checkpoint.} In Fig.\ref{fig:style transfer Checkpoint}, we present BDM's capability in effectively integrating with various English communities checkpoints.
+The backbone is alternately set to realisticVisionV51\cite{realisticVisionV51}(realV51 for short),flat2DAnimerge\cite{flat2DAnimerge}(flat2D for short) and midjourneyPapercut\cite{midjourneyPapercut}(Papercut for short).
+By using the same native language text as input across all configurations, it becomes evident that BDM, with various English backbones, can generate images that are not only semantically consistent within the native language context but also accurately reflect backbone's unique styles.

+\textbf{LoRA.} In Fig.\ref{fig:LoRA}, we demonstrate BDM's ability to smoothly integrate with LoRA\cite{Hu_Shen_Wallis_Allen-Zhu_Li_Wang_Chen_2021} within English communities.
+We select three different variants of LoRA, namely 3DMM\cite{3DMM}, blindbox\cite{blindbox}, and animeoutline\cite{animeoutline}, and find that BDM, in combination with each variant, is capable of generating Chinese semantic images that align with the respective styles of LoRA.

-In this section, we evaluated BDM's capacity for integration with ControlNet\cite{DBLP:journals/corr/abs-2302-05543}.
-We opted for the control\_v11f1p\_sd15\_depth\footnote{\url{https://huggingface.co/lllyasviel/control_v11f1p_sd15_depth}} as the control model, utilizing depth maps to generate corresponding controlled images.
-The generated results are depicted in the Fig.\ref{fig:ControlNet}.
-The images generated here all depict individuals of East Asian ethnicity, aligning with the distribution of the training data for the BDM.
-Moreover, the attire exhibits pronounced Chinese elements.
-Clearly, BDM adeptly integrates ControlNet's control capabilities, allowing it to effectively generate native language semantic images based on conditional inputs.
-The semantic richness and quality of the generated images strongly substantiate this point.
+\textbf{ControlNet.} In Fig.\ref{fig:ControlNet}, We showcase BDM's capability to work with ControlNet\cite{zhang2023adding}.
+We select \cite{controlDepth} as the control model and use depth maps to generate controlled images.
+The images produced feature individuals of East Asian descent, aligning with the distribution of BDM's training data, and their attire distinctly reflects Chinese elements.